Algovate/Quanta/README.md

 ### Execution Messages
 - Use actual order fill price when available.
-- Notional/Margin in execution lines are estimates and labeled as “Est.”; authoritative values are shown in the positions table.
+- Notional/Margin in execution lines are estimates and labeled as "Est."; authoritative values are shown in the positions table.

 ### Event Bus (Timestamps)
 Cycle events include timestamps for reliable ordering: